Have this post read to you in a natural voice, so you can do other things:

 But what if you want your website to get the most leads possible?

 Custom website design will allow you to leave it to professionals. (because being a pro in your industry – a business owner, or the rest of your work is hard enough already.)
-If you’ve past a certain revenue mark – your time is becoming more valuable, and perhaps you’ve tried making a website before and you came up against road-blocks to making it exactly like you’d like it.
+If you’ve passed a certain revenue mark – your time is becoming more valuable, and perhaps you’ve tried making a website before and you came up against roadblocks to making it exactly as you’d like it.
 At a certain point – it’s smart to have a professional design your website.
 Some things that may make paying a pro worth it:

 The Magic Bullet for Turning Your Website into a Traffic Magnet

 Have you heard of Search Engine Optimization?